-We all have bad habits that are believed to be ruining our lives – preventing us from achieving our goals and reducing productivity.
+We all have bad habits that are believed to be ruining our lives, preventing us from achieving our goals, and reducing productivity.
 Whether it is nail-biting, swearing, laziness, procrastination, or any of the other bad habits discussed below.
 Fortunately, not all is bad about having these habits.
-You are probably wondering how a bad habit can be good for you.
-Surprisingly, some of them make your life easier and help you achieve your goals even earlier or better than the most disciplined person.
-Read on to find out how you can benefit from having a bad habit.

 When you have to perform a task that you don’t particularly like, you will most likely put off doing it until the very last minute.
-However, procrastinating can make you very good at prioritizing and can also improve your focus.
+However, procrastinating is one of the bad habits that are good for you because it can make you very good at prioritizing and can also improve your focus.

 Being a procrastinator also makes you a more efficient and productive person.
 You can work well under pressure and also produce better results in less time.